jonasmr/microprofile/README.md

 # Gpu Timing
 Gpu timers work like normal timers, except they are all put in a shared group, "GPU".
 To use them insert `MICROPROFILE_SCOPEGPUI()`.
 Gpu timers also supports multithreaded renderers - Please refer to demo_nouid3d12 for an example of how to use this.
+Gpu timers are available for the following apis:

+* OpenGL
+* D3D11
+* D3D12

 # Counters